hackley2/laravel-docker-package/readme.md

 NOTES:
-*The following commands assume you already have docker CE installed https://docs.docker.com/engine/installation and that your host computer is running Linux or OSX.
+*The following commands assume you already have docker CE installed https://docs.docker.com/engine/installation and that your host computer is running Linux or macOS.
 If you're running Windows, you will need to modify the following commands or be using Microsoft's Bash on Windows https://msdn.microsoft.com/en-us/commandline/wsl/install_guide .*